Honey Awards Rules

 15. Acceptance of Rules

+Submission of an entry constitutes acceptance of these rules and all decisions made by the DVBA Committee and the judges.
 These rules are intended to promote fairness, consistency, and a positive learning experience for all participants.